Skip to main content

 3 mentions Positive Neutral Negative

-• “However, I will update my review as always once I have spent more time in the game, understand all the mechanics better, and can comment on the replayability, which is important for games like this.”
+• “However, I will update my review once I have spent more time in the game, understand all the mechanics better, and can comment on the replayability, which is important for games like this.”

 • atmosphere